ionic-zone/ionic.zone/_articles/understand/ionic-github-repositories.markdown

 ### Ionic Starter Templates

-These templates are downloaded and applied on top of the app-base by the CLI when you `ionic start` a project.
-They only contain the code for the pages (`/src/app` and `/src/pages`), sometimes additional things (like assets, a `package.json` with additional dependencies, providers etc.).
+These templates are downloaded and applied on top of the ionic2-app-base by the CLI when you `ionic start` a project.
+They contain only the code for the pages (`/src/app` and `/src/pages`), sometimes additional things (like assets, a `package.json` with additional dependencies, providers etc.).

 * [https://github.com/ionic-team/ionic2-starter-blank](https://github.com/ionic-team/ionic2-starter-blank) - Blank page with some text